 I bought the splat mat and it is saving my floor.
 For anyone curious-it's by sugar booger.

 We went to the opening of the West Entrance at the zoo.
 Goober was doing fine with the giant penguin until it started talking.
-Bean pretending to be a meerkat.

 Bean tasting the chocolate